Do Herbs Go Bad? USDA and FDA Guidelines on Safety and Storage

 Shelf Life of Popular Herbs: A Handy Comparison Table

 Curious how long your favorite herbs will last?
-Here's a quick breakdown of both dried and fresh options:
+Here's a quick breakdown of both dried and fresh options, based on USDA food storage guidelines:

 Herb Type Form Shelf Life Storage Tip